terales/blackbird-docs/src/content/docs/sdk/conventions.md

 ### 7.1 - Event names

-**Events should follow the "On ..." pattern** and preferable the "On \<noun> \<verb>" pattern to always accuratly and concisely clarify when the event takes place.
+**Events should follow the "On ..." pattern** and preferably the "On \<noun> \<verb>" pattern to always accuratly and concisely clarify when the event takes place.
 E.g.

 - On project imported
 - On team order deleted

 ### 7.2 - Event output

 Events should always output sufficient parameters for the user to continue working with the information.
 For example, if the event only outputs an ID, then the user would always have to do a "Get entity" step as their first action.
 This is undesirable since you force the user to always follow the same pattern of actions and clicks.
-Let's help our user and already perform that get request in our event code and return the full enttity instead. **Where possible, events should always return complete entities akin to the implemented Get entity action**.
+Let's help our user and already perform that get request in our event code and return the full entity instead. **Where possible, events should always return complete entities akin to the implemented Get entity action**.

 ### 7.3 - Optional inputs